edertone/TurboDevTools/README.md

-# IDE Tools
+# DEV Tools

-Some tools to improve your IDE experience
+Some tools to improve your developer experience

 #### Repository contents

-This repository is structured into several folders, where first level ones are named as the IDE files they contain.
-For example there's an Eclipse folder containing all the Eclipse IDE related files, another containing IntelliJ files, etc...
+This repository is structured into several folders, grouping different categories of interest like IDEs, Virtualization, etc.

-#### IDE folder
+#### IDEs folder

-Each IDE folder is subdivided into several folders:
+Each subfolder is named as the IDE it represents and contains following categories:

 - "Code-Formatters" which contains IDE code formatting rules for several languages
 - "Syntax coloring" which contains unified IDE color themes to have the same syntax coloring on different languages

-#### More information
+#### Virtualization

-Specific information about how to use each template, rule or setup can be find on Readme.md files located on each template
+Contains resources related to VMWare virtual machines, docker images, and more